Solar Inverter: Allocating and Converting Solar Energy from DC to AC

 White on black diagram showing a solar inverter connected to a couple of solar panels.
 The invert is also connected to a house, via a consumer unit and to the grid.
 A CT clamp is depicted connecting from the inverter to the input of energy from the grid.

 In a grid-tied system, the solar inverter is connected to the solar panels, to battery storage if available and to your home.
-The inverter and adjustments to orchestrate the energy allocation between consumers, such as your home and suppliers, typically solar panels and batteries.
+The inverter performs multiple measurements and adjustments to orchestrate the energy allocation between consumers, such as your home and suppliers, typically solar panels and batteries.
 The battery can be a consumer and a supplier at different times, making the logic the inverter needs to handle increasingly complex.

 The inverter aims to match your home’s electricity consumption.
 If the inverter cannot provide the necessary power from its energy suppliers, it will give as much as it has available, and your home will draw the rest from the grid.
 If you only want to supply your home, the inverter can be configured to halt the production of AC when no energy is consumed in your home.